Berkeley High School (California): Campus and architecture

-The Berkeley High School campus covers four city blocks between Milvia Street and Martin Luther King Jr. Way, and Allston and Channing Ways.
+The Berkeley High School campus covers four city blocks between Milvia Street and Martin Luther King Jr. Way and Allston and Channing Ways.
 The first cornerstone was laid in 1901, and the complex has been under almost continuous construction ever since, except for a decade around World War II.

-In the late 1930s, Berkeley High was remodeled and old buildings were replaced with newer ones.
+In the late 1930s, Berkeley High was remodeled, and old buildings were replaced with newer ones.
 The Florence Schwimley Little Theater, the Berkeley Community Theatre, and the G and H buildings are prime examples of the Streamline Moderne style designed by architects Henry H. Gutterson and William G. Corlett.
-The rebuilding was financed largely through Franklin Roosevelt's New Deal program the WPA.
+The rebuilding was financed largely through Franklin Roosevelt's New Deal program, the WPA.
 They are embellished with sculptural reliefs by Robert Boardman Howard, Jacques Schnier and Lulu Hawkins Braghetta.

 Notable people

 In popular culture

 Berkeley was the subject of "School Colors", an episode of PBS's Frontline about racial politics at Berkeley High School.
 The documentary was filmed throughout the 1993–1994 school year and aired on October 18, 1994.

 In the 2011 Isabel Allende novel El Cuaderno de Maya, the title character Maya Vidal attended Berkeley High.

 Nancy Rubin, who taught the class "Social Living" at Berkeley High for several decades, published a 1994 book titled Ask Me If I Care: Voices from an American High School which addresses teen social issues and is compiled from journal entries by anonymous Berkeley High School students written during their Social Living classes.
+She and her class were the subject of episode 2 season 1 of the documentary series "Hi I'm ___" released December 2021.

-Berkeley High School students compiled and published a dictionary of youth slang.
+Berkeley High School students in 2001 compiled and published a dictionary of youth slang.

 The 2020 episode of Reply All titled "Candidate One" was about the school body president elections for the 2019 school year.